zhaqenl/clojurescript-etudes/etudes-stats/README.md

 Overview
 --------

-This is a solution for [Étude 3-3: More List Manipulation](http://catcode.com/etudes-for-clojurescript/ch03-lists-vectors.html).
+This is a solution for both [Étude 3-3 and 3-4](http://catcode.com/etudes-for-clojurescript/ch03-lists-vectors.html).

 Usage
 -----

-After opening a browser tab pointing at [localhost:3449](http://localhost:3449/), execute the following steps in order to get the mean, median, and the standard deviation of a given list of
+After opening a browser tab pointing at [localhost:3449](http://localhost:3449/), input numbers separated with a single space to get their mean, median, and standard deviation, in real time.
-numbers:

-1. Input numbers separated by a space.
-3. Press the _Show statistics_ button to display the mean, median, and the standard deviation.

 ![image](/etudes-stats/images/image.png)